Impact of theoretical uncertainties on model parameter reconstruction from GW signals sourced by cosmological phase transitions: Impact on the GW signals

 To estimate the relevance of higher-order contributions, however, we focus on the 3D EFT since it also contains the \MSbar~scheme via (3D@LO $\Veff$@LO), and impose two different values of the 4D RG-scale

 where $\bT=4\pi e^{-\gammaE} T$ is the weighted sum of a nonzero bosonic Matsubara frequency that arise within logarithms at one-loop order.
+By varying also the 3D~RG scale, $\Lamd$, we observed a minuscule effect on the thermodynamic parameters well dominated by the 4D RG scale.
+See also~\cite{Gould:2021oba} for a similar discussion.

 Using the 3D~EFT approach, we restrict ourselves to a comparison between (3D@LO $\Veff$@LO) and (3D@NLO $\Veff$@LO), i.e.\ the one-loop effective potential with LO~(NLO) dimensional reduction.
 The reconstructed parameter space predicting the GW abundance $\Omega_\rmii{GW}>10^{-12}$ is shown in fig.~\ref{fig:RGscale:comp}.
 For the parts of the parameter space where these regions coincide, we show the ratio between the predicted GW amplitudes

 The observable parameter space for the (3D@LO $\Veff$@LO) potential in the 3D~EFT, is shifted by $\mathcal{O}(1\%)$ depending on the singlet mass $m_s$ and exhibits deviations up to $\Delta\Omega_\rmii{GW} \sim \mathcal{O}(10^3)$ as previously predicted~\cite{Croon:2020cgk, Gould:2021oba}.
 This is identical for the \MSbar~scheme at high temperatures.
 The observed scale-dependence also increases logarithmically with $m_s$ through the implicit running of the thermal parameters.
 Predictions from the (3D@NLO $\Veff$@LO) potential, remain mostly insensitive under the RG-scale variation.
 They are more robust and the $\LamD$-variation of eq.~\eqref{eq:mu:3d} changes the amplitude by at most $\Delta\Omega_\rmii{GW} \lesssim \mathcal{O}(10^2)$.
 As expected, utilizing two-loop thermal masses, shifts the $\LamD$-dependence to higher orders~\cite{Gould:2021oba} due to parametric scale cancellation.
 This is true already at the one-loop level for $\Veff$~\cite{Schicho:2022wty}.